ELF-Lab/ParserTools/docs/fst.md

 (LEXICON Root, LEXICON Verb, walk, LEXICON VerbEnding, +Verb+Past:ed, #)
 ```

-This is the approach taken in the `ParserTools/csv2fst` code.
+This is the approach taken in the `FSTmorph` code.

 ## Flag diacritics